steelants/Laravel-Boilerplate/README.md

 > [!NOTE]
 > If you need customize any of included js/scss files, don't change files inside boilerplate folder.
 > Instead create new root file boilerplate.scss/js by copying it from boilerplate folder.
 By changing paths of imported files you can make your custom verison or keep importing from boilerplate.
-> When you update boilerplate package you will need to check changes only in root files boilerplate.scss/js and update yout custom version accordingly.
+> When you update boilerplate package you will need to check changes only in root files boilerplate.scss/js and update your custom version accordingly.

 ## Menu Builder
 ### Single Level